ironsheep/P2-vscode-langserv-extension/spin2/README.md

 ## Feature: Show Definitions of a Symbol

-Allow the user to see/go to the definition of variables/methods right where the variables/methods are being used.
+Peek at or go to the definition of variables/methods from where the variables/methods are being used.

 - Enables right-mouse commands "Go to Definition" and "Peek -> Peek Definition"
 - In spin this works for method names, global variables, parameters, return values, method local variables and pasm global labels.